Fiberglass in Industrial Applications

 Wood

 Comparatively speaking, wood is one of the least expensive structural materials in industrial applications but is also the most vulnerable to damage.
-Everything from fire, extreme temperatures, and hard impact can destroy wood structures with ease.
-Over time, water can do serious damage to wood as it is highly absorbent.
+Fire, extreme temperatures, and hard impacts can readily destroy wood structures.
+Over time, water can cause significant damage to wood because it is highly absorbent.

-Within environments such as oil rigs, waterparks, marinas, and outdoor support structures and installations ─ wood is exposed to moisture and water constantly.
-Even with treated and sealed wood, water seeps into the wood and can cause serious rot or warping.
+In environments such as oil rigs, water parks, marinas, and outdoor support structures and installations, wood is constantly exposed to moisture and water.
+Even with treated and sealed wood, water can penetrate the wood and cause serious rot or warping.

-Water-damaged wood can warp, lose its strength, can rot and fall apart or it can come loose from fasteners.
+Water-damaged wood can warp, lose its strength, rot, and fall apart, or it can come loose from fasteners.

 Steel

 Even steel has its vulnerabilities and weaknesses.
 For one, metal is very heavy.
-This weight means it is more expensive to get structural steel to a job site.
-In many cases, reinforced concrete is also required to handle the weight of steel structures such as catwalks.
+This weight makes it more expensive to transport structural steel to a job site.
+In many cases, reinforced concrete is also required to support the loads imposed by steel structures, such as catwalks.

 Safety is also a major issue with steel.
 Aside from being a conductive material posing an electrical shock risk, it is also susceptible to corrosion.
-Steel can withstand up to thousands of pounds of pressure, yet can snap with rust.
+Steel can withstand up to thousands of pounds of pressure, yet it can snap due to rust.

 Since water is corrosive to the iron in steel, it breaks down the material and causes a chemical reaction that results in rust.
 For example, when parts of a steel bar rust, that part becomes very weak and brittle.
-On structures that are used for walking or for support, such as platforms ─ rust can pose a threat to safety.
+On structures used for walking or support, such as platforms, rust can pose a safety hazard.

 Wastewater Treatment Plants

 For metal structures, wastewater treatment plants are one of the most corrosive environments for metal structures.
-An average plant will have tank platforms, catwalks, stairs, handrails, ladders and so much more.
-Maintenance of metal structures in these plants will require inspection, repair, Occupational Safety and Health Administration (OSHA) documentation and replacement, all of which can drain a lot of man-hours.
+An average plant will have tank platforms, catwalks, stairs, handrails, ladders, and so much more.
+Maintenance of metal structures in these plants will require inspection, repair, Occupational Safety and Health Administration (OSHA) documentation, and replacement, all of which can consume substantial man-hours.

 With the use of FRPs to replace metal structures, the chance of corrosion goes to virtually zero.
-Therefore, it makes economic sense to use FRPs in such situations.
+Therefore, it is economically advantageous to use FRPs in such situations.

 Structures for Oil Rigs

-Traditionally, structures for offshore oil rigs have been metal structures.
-This means that salty seawater adds an extra punch to the corrosive nature of water.
-On top of that, the platforms, stairs and rails also come in constant contact with seawater.
+Traditionally, offshore oil rigs have been constructed from metal.
+This means that salty seawater increases the corrosivity of water.
+On top of that, the platforms, stairs, and rails also come in constant contact with seawater.

 In addition, wellhead platforms, rig ladders, and stairs corrode and can become slippery and dangerous.
 This is expected given the environments where these structures are built.

-Using FRPs to construct such structures can turn out to be more economical while offering a big boost for safety.
-Since FRP grating can be textured with non-slip coatings and doesn’t corrode, it eliminates the threat of slip and fall mishaps because of corrosion and when oil products coat the surfaces of the rig.
+Using FRPs to construct such structures can be more economical while providing a significant safety benefit.
+Since FRP grating can be textured with non-slip coatings and doesn’t corrode, it eliminates the threat of slip and fall mishaps because of corrosion, and when oil products coat the surfaces of the rig.

-FRPs are relatively easier to install and are much lighter in weight.
-Therefore, outfitting offshore oil rigs are much easier logistically.
-Structures can be constructed and installed on-site with regular tools and no heavy equipment is required.
+FRPs are relatively easy to install and much lighter.
+Therefore, outfitting offshore oil rigs is much easier logistically.
+Structures can be constructed and installed on-site with regular tools, and no heavy equipment is required.

 Attractions and Theme Parks

 FRP profiles make good economic sense in Theme- and Water- Parks, with thousands of visitors walking on stairs and decking, sitting on picnic tables, and crossing bridges.
-With metal structures, the constant onslaught of water can lead to corrosion quickly and a shortened life cycle.
-With wood stairs or platforms, there could be rot or even dry rot during the offseason.
+With metal structures, the constant exposure to water can lead to rapid corrosion and a shortened service life.
+With wooden stairs or platforms, there may be rot, including dry rot, during the offseason.

 In general, the good thing is that newly constructed attractions and parks ─ from stairs, handrails, pedestrian bridges, and especially their rides and water attractions ─ do not use those old school materials anymore.
-Older existing parks are also shifting away from metal and wood materials out of safety and financial concerns.
+Existing parks are also shifting away from metal and wood materials due to safety and cost concerns.

 The Takeaway

 FRPs offer a huge long-term financial advantage due to their durability.
-The return on investment on FRP is going to be far greater than steel or wood.
+The return on investment for FRP will be substantially higher than for steel or wood.
 But, it’s not just about saving on the cost of materials ─ the savings come from mitigating the risk of injury due to structural failures.

-As a company, Tencom has been producing quality pultruded fiberglass products for over 22 years.
+As a company, Tencom has produced high-quality pultruded fiberglass products for over 22 years.
 If you have a design concept or product in mind and would like to learn more about FRPs, we'd love to talk to you.
-To find out more, contact us to see how we can help.
+To learn more, contact us to see how we can assist.

 tencom pultrusion capabilities and products